First We Take Manhattan: Leonard Cohen version

-Leonard Cohen's own quasi-synth-pop version of "First We Take Manhattan" (with additional verses) was released in 1988 as the first track on his album I'm Your Man.
+Leonard Cohen's own synth-pop version of "First We Take Manhattan" (with additional verses) was released in February 1988 as the first track on his eighth studio album I'm Your Man.
 Cohen's then-girlfriend, Dominique Issermann, shot a black and white promotional video for Cohen's version of the track.

-On his 1988 tour, instead of the original, Euro-disco-influenced arrangement of his studio version, Cohen introduced the new, funk-influenced arrangement, suggested by his backing singers Perla Batalla and Julie Christensen.
+On his 1988 tour, instead of the original, Eurodisco-influenced arrangement of his studio version, Cohen introduced the new, funk-influenced arrangement, suggested by his backing vocalists Perla Batalla and Julie Christensen.
 He continued to perform the song this way in 1993, 2008 and 2009 tours.

-Cohen's studio recording plays over the closing credits of the 2009 film Watchmen.
+Cohen's studio recording plays over the closing credits of the superhero film Watchmen (2009).